deepanshs/csdmpy/docs/source/examples/2D{2}-datasets/2D{2}-datasets.rst

 Vector dataset
 ^^^^^^^^^^^^^^

-The following is an example of a simulated electric field dataset of a dipole as a function of two spatial dimensions.
+The following is an example of a simulated electric field vector dataset of a dipole as a function of two linearly sampled spatial dimensions.

 .. doctest::

     >>> import csdmpy as cp

-    >>> filename = '../test-datasets0.0.12/vector/electricField/electric_field_raw.csdfe'
+    >>> filename = 'Test Files/vector/electric_field/electric_field_raw.csdfe'
     >>> vector_data = cp.load(filename)
     >>> print (vector_data.data_structure)
     {
       "csdm": {
-        "version": "0.0.12",
+        "version": "1.0",
+        "read_only": true,
+        "timestamp": "2014-09-30T11:16:33Z",
         "description": "A simulated electric field dataset from an electric dipole.", "dimensions": [
           {